Best quick rule

 Check CLB score targets

-Once you choose an exam, map the score band you actually need.
+Once you choose an exam, map the score band you need.

 Share this guide